orlandos-nl/MongoKitten/README.md

 // Store the file in GridFS with maximum 10000 bytes per chunk (255000 is the recommended default) and doesn't need to be set
-// Store the ObjectID corresponding to the file in a constant variable let objectID = try! gridFS.store(data: data, named "myimage.jpg", withType: "image/jpeg", inChunksOf: 10000)
+// Store the ObjectID corresponding to the file in a constant variable let objectID = try gridFS.store(data: data, named "myimage.jpg", withType: "image/jpeg", inChunksOf: 10000)

-// Retrieve the file from GridFS let file = try! gridFS.findOne(byID: objectID)
+// Retrieve the file from GridFS let file = try gridFS.findOne(byID: objectID)

 // Get the bytes we need
 let myImageData: [Byte] = file!.read(from: 1024, to: 1234)